-Figure 1: Development flow of a picoObject
+Fig. 1.
+Development flow of a picoObject

-Every picoObject must include a set of user procedures (object method implementations) that must be filled by hand (as in any traditional middleware).
-When the grammar parser of a PicoObject identifies a whole request message the corresponding user procedure is automatically invoked and a reply message is generated.
-If the parser fails to identify a valid method request then the message is discarded and the picoObject looks for a new syncronization point.
-Input and output messages may be handled on-the-fly using a custom byte-stream processor.
+Input and output messages may be handled on-the-fly using a custom bytestream processor.
 This is a very convenient solution for devices with severe memory constraints (just a few hundreds of program memory words and a dozen of general purpose registers).
 In this scenario there is no room to even store the incoming message.
 The request message is processed as the bytes arrive and the reply message is also generated partially from replication of the incoming data.
 The last part of the reply message is generated by the user procedure for each method.

 In order to lower the memory requirements for token parsing we reduce them using a digital signature, a CRC code or just a checksum.
 Therefore, even when tokens may be arbitrarily long, the picoObject compiler substitutes it by a length and a single byte checksum.
 When the picoObject is parsing a request it may just incrementally calculate the input message checksum and check it when the length matches.

-Actually the points in which we must check if calculated and stored checksums match are not the token boundaries.
-If we dispose all of the implemented messages for a given object as a tree then we must check at every bifurcation point in order to decide which branch should it follow.
+Actually we do not need to check at every token boundary whether calculated and stored checksums match.
+If we arrange the set of implemented messages for a given object as a lexical tree then we just need to check at every forking point in order to decide the branch to follow.